 Amsterdam 2-day Itinerary

-If you have just a day or two to explore Amsterdam, stay in the city center like we did.
+If you have just a day or 2 days in Amsterdam, stay in the city center like we did.
 Most of the top attractions and the century-old canals are in the heart of the city and it is easy to walk everywhere.

 Start with a good breakfast or brunch

 I recommend The Pancake Bakery to load up on a carb-heavy delicious breakfast to begin your day – savory or sweet pancakes with an astonishing variety of toppings.

 We passed the Anne Frank Huis on our way to breakfast but couldn’t manage to visit it during our 2 days in Amsterdam.
 Morning queues looked reasonable so you could stop by, if interested.
 I am told that the lines are the longest between 11 am – 3 pm.

 Rent cycles at Vondelpark or take in a canal tour

 Stop at Vondelpark, rent cycles and burn off some of those calories consumed for breakfast.
 You could also opt for a canal tour and listen to the history of this unique city.

 Visit an art museum